askui/askui-dev-docs/docs/docs/general/05-Integrations/visual-regression.md

 ## Get It to Work with TypeScript
 When you run this as it is you will get an error.

-This is because Jest's typings in `jest.d.ts` do not include `toMatchImageSnapshot`.
+This is because Jest's TypeScript-typings in `jest.d.ts` do not include `toMatchImageSnapshot`.

 Luckily TypeScript has a mechanism called [Declaration Merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).
 When we create a file `jest.d.ts` in our project and declare our matcher there, TypeScript will pick it up.